Discover practical procurement dashboard examples and the KPIs teams use to track spend, suppliers, inventory, contracts, and cost savings.

 1. Procurement Spend Analysis Dashboard

-This dashboard gives you a bird’s-eye view of where your procurement dollars are going.
+A procurement spend analysis dashboard gives you a clear, high-level view of where procurement dollars are going across the organization.

 It breaks down spending by category, supplier, and time period in seconds.